openvar/variantValidator/docs/DOCKER.md

 Wait until the database containers have completed their initialisation before continuing.

 ### Wait for MySQL

+Run this command until you see the message "MySQL ready."

 ```bash
 until docker exec vv-vdb \